Tyrosinase

 Tyrosinase is an oxidase that is the rate-limiting enzyme for controlling the production of melanin.
 The enzyme is mainly involved in two distinct reactions of melanin synthesis otherwise known as the Raper–Mason pathway.
 Firstly, the hydroxylation of a monophenol and secondly, the conversion of an o-diphenol to the corresponding o-quinone. o-Quinone undergoes several reactions to eventually form melanin.

 Tyrosinase is a copper-containing enzyme present in plant and animal tissues that catalyzes the production of melanin and other pigments from tyrosine by oxidation.
 It is found inside melanosomes which are synthesized in the skin melanocytes.
 In humans, the tyrosinase enzyme is encoded by the TYR gene.

 Catalyzed reaction

-Tyrosinase carries out the oxidation of phenols such as tyrosine and dopamine using dioxygen (O_{2}).
+Tyrosinase carries out the oxidation of phenols such as tyrosine and dopamine using molecular oxygen (O_{2}).
 In the presence of catechol, benzoquinone is formed (see reaction below).
 Hydrogens removed from catechol combine with oxygen to form water.

 The substrate specificity becomes dramatically restricted in mammalian tyrosinase which uses only L-form of tyrosine or DOPA as substrates, and has restricted requirement for L-DOPA as cofactor.

 Active site

 Crystallographic structure of a Streptomyces-derived tyrosinase in complex with a so-called "caddie protein".
 In all models, only the tyrosinase molecule is shown, copper atoms are shown in green and the molecular surface is shown in red.
 In models D and E, histidine amino acids are shown as a blue line representation.
 From model E, each copper atom within the active site is indeed complexed with three histidine residues, forming a type 3 copper center.
 From models C and D, the active site for this protein can be seen to sit within a pillus formed on the molecular surface of the molecule.

-The two copper atoms within the active site of tyrosinase enzymes interact with dioxygen to form a highly reactive chemical intermediate that then oxidizes the substrate.
+The two copper atoms within the active site of tyrosinase enzymes interact with molecular oxygen to form a highly reactive chemical intermediate that then oxidizes the substrate.
 The activity of tyrosinase is similar to catechol oxidase, a related class of copper oxidase.
 Tyrosinases and catechol oxidases are collectively termed polyphenol oxidases.